 Dr. Wallerich translated in Spanish in the neuro-optometric rehabilitation and neuro-ophthalmology clinics at the State University of New York during his first year for several patients.
 After each visit, he witnessed the patient’s vision dysfunctions improving, which consequentially improved the patient’s symptoms.
 The treatments were reducing each patient’s symptoms (headaches, eye fatigue, double vision, etc.), which was empowering for both the provider and patient.
 Patient’s would explain how they planned to return to work, continue with college courses or other aspirations that seemed unlikely before.
 To impact someone so profoundly was important to Dr. Wallerich, which made it an easy decision to complete a residency in brain injury vision rehabilitation.

 - State University of New York College of Optometry

 - Empire State College

 - Master of Business Administration (M.B.A.)

-- University of California – Berkeley College of Optometry @ VA Palo Alto Health Care System
+- University of California – Berkeley School of Optometry @ VA Palo Alto Health Care System

 - Residency: Primary Care/Brain Injury Vision Rehabilitation